ansys/grantami-bomanalytics/examples/3_Advanced_Topics/index.rst

 Advanced Examples
 =================

-[TECHDOCS] These scripts demonstrate various advanced functionalities of the BoM Analytics package.
+These scripts demonstrate various advanced functionalities of the BoM Analytics package.

 .. toctree::
    :maxdepth: 1